nguyennghia2508/NguyenThanhNghia/problem5/README.md

 ## Troubleshooting

 1. **MongoDB Connection Error**:
    Ensure that your MongoDB server is running and accessible.
-You can verify the connection in the `database.ts` file by checking the `MONGO_URI` variable.
+You can verify the connection in the `connection.ts` file by checking the `MONGO_URI` variable.

 2. **Validation Errors**:
    If you're getting validation errors, double-check that the request body follows the required structure (e.g., correct types for `name`, `email`, and `age`).